 But the most memorable stint was, oddly enough, the shortest.
 I left Korea for Japan on a one-way ticket, assuming that I would figure it out as I went along.
 I had no phone, no money, a couple notebooks and a bag full of clothes.
 It was all I needed to last me two weeks.
 The details (again) are inconsequential.
 In fact, I tend to shy away from ever talking about my time in Japan, because the effervescence of that duration was so singular, the power and meaning so solitary, that there’s really no point in sharing it.
 All it could become in a vocalized body is a fun, cool story, which insults the importance I’ve attributed to it.

 The real irony of everything, in my mind, is that when I made it home, I was an unstoppable force of optimism for several months.
 I tasted adventure in its most fulfilling soma.
 I dove deeper into myself than I had ever been able to go, propelled by the velocity of being excited about life and all it could hold.
-The largeness of the world was magic again, a never-ending matrix of possibility at my beck and call.
-The smallness, too, was rife with implication: I was the hero in the story of me, the delightfully charming, predictably unreliable narrator.
+The largeness of the world was magic again, a never-ending matrix of possibility.
+The smallness, too, was rife with implication: I was the hero in the Story Of Me, the delightfully charming, predictably unreliable narrator.
 I was a changed man.
 I was a kid again.

 I’ve come full circle, in a way; I moved to Korea last summer, in part as an attempt to rekindle that lost sense of exploration.
 And here I am, busy as ever.